open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumeclaimtemplatesindex">volumeClaimTemplates</a></b></td>
         <td>[]object</td>
         <td>
-          VolumeClaimTemplates will provide stable storage using PersistentVolumes.<br/>
+          VolumeClaimTemplates will provide stable storage using PersistentVolumes.
+Only available when the mode=statefulset.<br/>
         </td>
         <td>false</td>
       </tr><tr>